Paul Koslo: Personal life

 Koslo met his wife, Allaire Paterson, at the MET Theatre in Hollywood, when he produced a one-woman show, Purple Breasts, a critically acclaimed play she co-wrote and starred in.
 They married in 1997 and had one child together.

-Paul Koslo lived in Vasquez Rocks, CA for most of his life.
-He purchased the Rock Inn in 1975 and renovated the property, which has since seen little change.
+Paul Koslo lived in Lake Hughes, CA and was also the owner of The Rock Inn.

-Koslo died on January 9, 2019, from pancreatic cancer at the age of 74.
+Koslo died on 9 January 2019, from pancreatic cancer at the age of 74.